Sreeram0303/Sreeram0303/README.md

 # 💫 About Me:
-[cite_start]I am a Specialist Programmer at Infosys and a B.Tech graduate in AI & Robotics[cite: 76, 79]. [cite_start]I specialize in engineering decentralized Agentic AI systems and scalable RAG pipelines[cite: 85, 109].
+ I am a Specialist Programmer at Infosys and a B.Tech graduate in AI & Robotics.
+I specialize in engineering decentralized Agentic AI systems and scalable RAG pipelines.

-🔭 **I’m currently working on** [cite_start]Decentralized Agent-to-Agent (A2A) frameworks using LangGraph and Google ADK, and building production-grade RAG pipelines with ChromaDB[cite: 85, 109].
+🔭 I’m currently working on
+ Decentralized Agent-to-Agent (A2A) frameworks using LangGraph and Google ADK, and building production-grade RAG pipelines with ChromaDB.

-👯 **I’m looking to collaborate on** [cite_start]Innovative Generative AI projects, LLM orchestration tools, or full-stack applications using FastAPI and React[cite: 105, 109, 110].
+👯 I’m looking to collaborate on
+ Innovative Generative AI projects, LLM orchestration tools, or full-stack applications using FastAPI and React.

-🤝 **I’m looking for help with**
+🤝 I’m looking for help with
-[cite_start]Advanced Model Context Protocol (MCP) implementations and optimizing distributed execution latency using LangFuse[cite: 86, 109].
+ Advanced Model Context Protocol (MCP) implementations and optimizing distributed execution latency using LangFuse.

+🌱 I’m currently learning
-🌱 **I’m currently learning** [cite_start]Human-in-the-Loop (HITL) workflows for autonomous agents and advanced containerization with Docker[cite: 86, 109].
+ Human-in-the-Loop (HITL) workflows for autonomous agents and advanced containerization with Docker.

-💬 **Ask me about**
+💬 Ask me about
-[cite_start]Python, building Autonomous Agents, Deep Learning (EfficientNet/YOLOv8), and Computer Vision research[cite: 95, 98, 109].
+ Python, building Autonomous Agents, Deep Learning (EfficientNet/YOLOv8), and Computer Vision research.

-⚡ **Fun fact**
+⚡ Fun fact
-[cite_start]I published a research paper on Deep Learning for disease classification in IEEE while I was still an intern[cite: 96]!
+ I published a research paper on Deep Learning for disease classification in IEEE while I was still an intern!

 ## 🌐 Socials: